Veronica1269/School_District_Analysis/README.md

 - How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?

-The rest part of analysis is based on the passing rate we got in the second part of challenge analysis for school summary.
-The passing rate is not changed too much, so the Thomas High School’s performance is also not changed too much.
+The rest part of thsi project is based on the passing rate we got in the second part of school summary study.
+The passing rates are not changed too much, so the Thomas High School’s performance is also not changed too much.
 The overall passing rate for Thomas High School only decreased 0.2%.

-In the original analysis, the top five schools based on the overall passing rate are:
+In the initial analysis, the top five schools based on the overall passing rate are:

   #### Top Five School (Initial) :